Nihil-istic/crycript/README.md

     crycript -d file

-## 3 Remove old crycript files
+## 3 Uninstall crycript (using the uninstaller) or remove old files

     rm ~/.local/opt/crycript-main/*

-## 4 Download the new zip file

-Then paste its contents in ~/.local/opt/crycript-main/

-## 4 Make sure you have the right permission setup
+## 4 Follow the installation guide

-    chmod 0600 ~/.local/opt/crycript-main/*
-    chmod 0700 ~/.local/opt/crycript-main/crycript.py

 ## 5 Encrypt your files with the new version